Right to sit in the United States: Opposition to the right to sit

 Former McDonald's CEO Ray Kroc, who popularized the phrase "If you've got time to lean, you've got time to clean."

 American corporations have strongly opposed right to sit laws.
 According to John Logan, the director of Labor and Employment Studies at San Francisco State University, corporate opposition to these laws is "about maintaining unilateral control of the workplace" and maintaining "flexibility" for owners to do what they want.
 Many employers, often in retail, require workers to stand for the duration of their shift due to the belief that sitting is inefficient, looks unprofessional, or is unsuitable for the nature of the work.

 Ray Kroc, the former CEO of McDonald's, was critical of workers sitting or leaning while at work.
-In the 1960s, Kroc used the catchphrase "If you’ve got time to lean, you’ve got time to clean."
+In the 1960s, Kroc often used the catchphrase "If you’ve got time to lean, you’ve got time to clean."
 According to Jacobin writer Alex N. Press, the catchphrase has become popular with managers.

 The American Tort Reform Association's "Judicial Hellholes" program has denounced California's suitable seating law for allegedly protecting "lazy cashiers and their opportunistic lawyers", and praised a trial court ruling that would later be reversed on appeal (see above).

 Some critics of New York's "Standing is Tiring (SIT) Act" have ridiculed the proposed law by comparing it to a scene from the Seinfeld episode The Maestro, where George Costanza provides a rocking chair for a security guard who must stand for the duration of his shift.
 The chair is so comfortable that the guard falls asleep and the store is robbed.
 New York State Assembly member Karines Reyes, a supporter of the bill, responded by saying that the jokes were "funny", but the law would be reasonably applied.